CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/getting-started-with-codetogether.md

 sidebar_position: 1
 ---

-# Getting Started with CodeTogether
+# Getting Started with CodeTogether Live

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
 import Button from '@site/src/components/Button';

-CodeTogether allows you to host and join collaborative coding sessions from Eclipse, IntelliJ or VS Code.
-Guests can join a session from their own IDE with CodeTogether installed, even if it’s different from the host’s IDE.
+CodeTogether Live allows you to host and join collaborative coding sessions from Eclipse, IntelliJ or VS Code, as well as IDE based on these.
+Guests can join a session from their own IDE with CodeTogether Live installed, even if it’s different from the host’s IDE.
 Guests can also join a session from any modern browser with no setup required.
 This guide includes detailed information to help you get started, regardless of which IDE you use.

-**If you’re looking for the basics you need to know to use CodeTogether, see the Quickstart Guide for your IDE.**
+**If you’re looking for the basics you need to know to use CodeTogether Live, see the Quickstart Guide for your IDE.**

 <div className="column-content">
   <Button text="Eclipse Quickstart" to="https://www.codetogether.com/resources/three-steps-to-pair-programming-eclipse/"/>